kabelklaus/AI-Voice-Assistant/readme.md

 # German AI Voice Assistant with RAG

-This project implements a German-speaking AI assistant using Retrieval-Augmented Generation (RAG) with LangChain, Groq API, and AstraDB for vector storage.
+This project implements a German-speaking AI assistant using Retrieval-Augmented Generation (RAG) with LangChain, Groq API, and Chroma for vector storage.

 ## Table of Contents